Host Cameroon wins as African Cup opens under virus shadow

 But Burkina Faso lost the lead with two reckless pieces of defending in the closing minutes of the first half.

-Burkina Faso captain Bertrand Traoré didn't lead by example when he barged into André-Frank Zambo Anguissa to give Cameroon its first penalty, only confirmed after referee Mustapha Ghorbal of Algeria consulted VAR.
+Burkina Faso captain Bertrand Traoré barged into André-Frank Zambo Anguissa to give Cameroon its first penalty, which was only awarded after referee Mustapha Ghorbal consulted VAR.

 VAR is being used in all games at the African Cup for the first time.
 It was used from the quarterfinals onward at the last one.